-Broadband is currently a wholly owned subsidiary of Liberty.
-Following the Spin-Off, we will be an independent, publicly traded company, and Liberty will not retain any ownership interest in us.
+Broadband, a Delaware corporation originally incorporated in 2014, is an independent, publicly traded company.
+Liberty does not retain any ownership interest in our company following the Spin-Off.
 Broadband is a holding company, engaged primarily in the provision of digital cable services to residential and commercial customers and the provision of wireless location positioning and related services, in each case, through our ownership of interests in our equity affiliate Charter and our subsidiary TruePosition, respectively.
-Following the Spin-Off, our principal assets and businesses will consist of Liberty's 26% ownership interest in Charter and certain warrants to purchase additional shares of Charter, Liberty's 100% ownership interest in TruePosition and Liberty's minority equity investment in TWC.
+Our principal assets and businesses consist of our 26% ownership interest in Charter, our 100% ownership interest in TruePosition and our minority equity investment in TWC.